 Here in Ontario, springtime is the hottest time of the year for the real estate market.
-With local housing markets remaining competitive, 2013 is a great year to take advantage by making your garden the best it can be.
+With local housing markets remaining competitive, now is a great time to take advantage by making your garden the best it can be.
+With that in mind, here are some spring gardening tips to help boost your house’s curb appeal.

 When Should I Plan to Start Planting my Annuals?